Bioconductor/AnVIL_Admin/docs/index.md

   [github][terra-jupyter-bioconductor:github]).
 Use by choosing the 'Bioconductor' Notebook Runtime.

+- _RStudio_ _R_ / _Bioconductor_
+  ([image][anvil-rstudio-bioconductor:image],
+  [github][anvil-rstudio-bioconductor:github]).
+Use by selecting a 'custom' Notebook Runtime and entering the container image `us.gcr.io/anvil-gcr-public/anvil-rstudio-bioconductor:0.0.5`.
+The image has R-4.0.0 and the latest stable release Bioc 3.11.

 - [AnVIL][anvil:bioconductor] _R_ package for user- and
   developer-oriented AnVIL-specific functionality.
 Install with: